 You have a few options available to help you manage your API Keys and access different features:

-These controls can be found right next to the name of the API Key to allow you to edit the name of that API Key or delete the API Key.
+These controls can be found on the three dot menu next to the name of the API Key.
+They allow you to edit the name of that API Key or delete the API Key.
 Deleted API keys will be removed from your dashboard and will no longer function.

 Your added webhook destination will display below its attached API Key with the network it's monitoring (i.e. ethereum main).
 You can use the delete control on the left to delete this webhook, or the Watch address option on the right to add addresses to watch.